storyfeet/dugi_bialan/content/grammar.md

 "is" is the general pronoun for anyone or anything in a previous sentence.
 It is always followed a clarifying word disambiguate, that may be a Primary particle.

-If a primare particle follows "is", then the most recent occurence of that particle is assumed to be the intended target.
+If a primary particle follows "is", then the most recent occurence of that particle is assumed to be the intended target.

 -- Zan leli li dugi da zan vuli. is-i li belin buna.
 ..
 The child speaks to the adult.
 The child is happy.